 The CRA Scam Recap

-The CRA scam is similar to the IRS scam.
+is similar to the IRS scam.
 The scam starts with an automated machine reaching out to citizens in a particular country.
 It creates a sense of urgency by claiming a lawsuit is being filed due to unpaid taxes and asking for an immediate call back.

 In fear of the lawsuit, unsuspecting individuals call the scammer back using the provided number.
 The scammer continues to use the sense of urgency on the potential victim by telling them that a police officer is coming to arrest them.
 However, this is a lie and no one is actually on the way.